Epidemiological update: West Nile fever in Europe - Number of infections so far exceeds the total number in the previous five years

 More about this topic

-Weekly updates: 2018 West Nile fever transmission season
+Weekly updates: 2020 West Nile virus transmission season

-Weekly updates with the latest reports on West Nile fever cases in Europe.
+Weekly updates with the latest reports on West Nile virus cases in Europe.
 Interactive maps and tables updated every Friday, during the transmission season.Read more

 Rapid risk assessment: Early large increase in West Nile virus infections reported in the EU/EEA and EU neighbouring countries